Welcome to Solomon!

 Requesting a Payroll Advance

-Payroll Advances are a way for employees to receive a portion of their future paycheck early.
-It is not to be considered "extra" or "additional" salary.
+Payroll Advances are for employees to receive a portion of their upcoming paycheck early.
+It is not "extra" or "additional" salary.
 Employees who are granted a Payroll Advance will, in most cases, have the advance subtracted from their next paycheck.
 When the Payroll Advance is deducted, the employee's pay stub will show the advance deduction as "Advance Repayment" in the Gross to Net Pay section of the pay stub.

 Example

 For example, John Smith expects to receive $2,000 after taxes and deductions on March 15th for his February work.
-He is in need of $500 in February to pay for some emergency expenses so he submits a Payroll Advance Request.
-The request is approved by Reliant and he receives $500 in February as an advance.
-On his March 15th paycheck, he will now net $1,500 ($2,000 normal salary, after taxes and deductions, less the $500 that was advanced to him).
+He's in need of $500 before 3/15 to pay for emergency expenses, so he submits a Payroll Advance Request.
+Reliant approves the request, and he receives a $500 gross deposit in advance.
+On his March 15th paycheck, he will net $1,500 gross (before taxes).

 Payroll Advance Guidelines:

-1. The employee must have worked sufficient time in the current month to “earn” the wages being advanced.
-It's also possible to receive a Payroll Advance if staff is receiving a significant bonus or a large amount of back pay in their next pay check and they need access to the funds sooner.
+1. Sufficient time worked: The employee must have worked sufficient time in the current month to “earn” the wages being advanced.
+Payroll Advances may also be based on a significant bonus or a projected payout of back pay in their next paycheck.

-• Exception: International employees, requesting a Payroll Advance in excess of one month's wages, do not have to meet this requirement.
-As long as there is a reasonable expectation they will be employed for the length of time for which the advance is being requested.
+• International workers requesting a Payroll Advance in excess of one month's wages don't have to meet this requirement, as long as there is a reasonable expectation that they will be employed for the length of time for which the advance is being requested.

-2. In the case of an hourly time card employee, the employee is required to submit a copy of the unpaid time card to substantiate that they have worked sufficient hours to offset the amount of advance being requested.
+• For hourly time card employees, the employee is required to submit a copy of the unpaid time card to substantiate that they have worked sufficient hours to offset the amount of advance being requested.
 The time card should be emailed along with the Payroll Advance request.

-4. Payroll Advance requests must be received from an @reliant.org employee email address for verification purposes.
+3. Payroll Advance requests must be submitted from a @reliant.org email address for verification purposes.

-5. Employment Services must have 3-5 business days to process and approve the request.
+4. Payroll must have 3-5 business days to approve and process the request.

-1. Funds will be direct deposited into the employee's US bank account on file either on the 20th of the month or the last business day of the month (depending on when the request is received).
+1. Funds will be received via direct deposit into the employee's account on file either on the 20th of the month or the last business day of the month (depending on when the request is received).

 2. Funds may be direct deposited earlier for a $10 rush fee (certain restrictions may apply in cases of bank holidays etc. Please notify payroll@reliant.org of this special request as part of your completed Payroll Advance request form to find out the availability of this option).